surroundaustralia/dcat2-null-profile/README.md

 By *profile*, what is meant here is "A specification that constrains, extends, combines, or provides guidance or explanation about the usage of other specifications." (from [PROF](https://www.w3.org/TR/dx-prof/#definitions)) and, here the *other specification* is DCAT2.

-This profile implements no constraints, extensions or combinations on top of DCAT2 this it is a "null" profile whose only purpose is to provide a machine-readable validator for DCAT2 data.
+This profile implements no constraints, extensions or combinations on top of DCAT: this is a "null" profile whose only purpose is to provide a machine-readable validator for DCAT2 data.

 This profile is formulated according to the [Profiles Vocabulary](https://www.w3.org/TR/dx-prof/) and provides a single [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/) validator file for automated data validation.
+This validator can be used on data claiming conformance to DCAT2 without any inference.

 This profile is hosted online in [Linked Data](https://www.w3.org/standards/semanticweb/data) form using a persistent web address: